Whapps/best-practices/perl-style/Pod_Cheatsheet.md

 Here are some html entities: &eacute;, &laquo;, &iexcl;, &ordf;
 ```

-The above also rensers on the command line correctly using `perldoc`
+The above also renders on the command line correctly using `perldoc`